PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme content is primarily guided by the British Psychological Society (BPS) syllabus and guidelines for training in clinical neuropsychology.
-The diploma includes eight distinct units, which are taught within the University of Bristol and North Bristol NHS Trust.
+The diploma includes four distinct units, which are taught within the University of Bristol and North Bristol NHS Trust.
+Each of the four units is divided into two components.

 See international equivalent qualifications on the International Office website.